 I feel strongly that all puppies and dogs should be walked on harnesses, even if you have a dog that does not pull.
 Having any type of movement pulling on a puppy or dog’s neck can cause a collapsed trachea.

 It’s also much more difficult for a puppy or dog to slip out of a harness than a collar.

 Teach that puppy how to walk on a harness and keep that as your go-to walking gear.
 For me, the only thing that collars are used for is ID purposes.

 Stay away from retractable leashes.
 They can break very easily and leave your puppy vulnerable with no control.

-When going out, I would also recommend that you have a back-up leash.
-Many times I’ve been at the park and saw someone running after their dog because their leash broke.
+When going out, I would also recommend that you have a backup leash.
+Many times I’ve been at the park and seen someone running after their dog because their leash broke.

 20. Encourage curiosity, not fear.

 New sights and sounds can cause your puppy to be very nervous and they may cry or cower away.
 This is an excellent time to encourage them to explore these new experiences and reward their calm behavior.

 This will teach them to be more curious and less scared in the future when encountering new things.